FN-FAL113/minecraft-plugin-runtime-test/README.md

 ### Plugins Included by Default During Runtime
 - Slimefun

 Suggestions are open for plugins that depends on other plugins.
+This will be based off from a resource file soon in order to accomomdate more plugins or so this repo can be forked to support your plugins.